Hydromorphone

-Hydromorphone, also known as dihydromorphinone, and sold under the brand name Dilaudid among others, is an opioid used to treat moderate to severe pain.
+Hydromorphone, also known as dihydromorphinone, and sold under the brand name Dilaudid among others, is a morphinan opioid used to treat moderate to severe pain.
 Typically, long-term use is only recommended for pain due to cancer.
 It may be used by mouth or by injection into a vein, muscle, or under the skin.
 Effects generally begin within half an hour and last for up to five hours.
+A 2016 Cochrane review (updated in 2021) found little difference in benefit between hydromorphone and other opioids for cancer pain.